ok-ryoko/multiring.zig/README.md

 ## Acknowledgements

-The implementation is inspired by the implementation of [`std.SinglyLinkedList`] in Zig 0.9.1.
+The implementation is inspired by the implementation of [`std.SinglyLinkedList`][std.SinglyLinkedList] in Zig 0.9.1.

 The following resources have been instrumental in preparing this repository for community contributions: